Section 4: Investigating a metal-detector reading

 4.1.1 Working stance

-When conducting a Hand-tool investigation drill, deminers should work on one knee, two knees or squatting, whichever they find more comfortable and stable.
+When conducting a hand-tool investigation procedure, deminers should work on one knee, two knees or squatting, whichever they find more comfortable and stable.
 Lying prone to uncover a detector reading is not permitted (for the reasons see Working prone).
 Exceptions occur on steep slopes (working uphill) when they may be instructed to lie down to increase their stability.
 The Supervisor must record all exceptions and the reason for them (usually in the Site Log).

 When conducting a combined detector/rake investigation procedure, deminers must always work standing when using the rakes.
 Shorter tools and the metal-detector can be used in a kneeling or squatting position when required.